Krishna (Telugu actor): Political career

 Krishna joined the Congress Party under the leadership of Rajiv Gandhi.
-He ran in the 1989 elections from the Parliament constituency in Eluru and won the seat.
+He contested in the 1989 elections from the Parliament constituency in Eluru and won the seat.
 At the same time, NTR was leading the National Front and was at the pinnacle of his political career.
 By a margin of 71,000 votes, he defeated Bolla Bulliramaiah, the TDP's incumbent MP.
 However, Krishna was defeated by Bulliramaiah in the ensuing 1991 election by a margin of 47,000 votes.

 Death

 On 14 November 2022, Krishna suffered a heart attack and was rushed to a hospital in Hyderabad.
 His health deteriorated and he was put on a ventilator.
 He died in the early hours of 15 November 2022, at the age of 79.
 On 16 November 2022, Krishna was cremated with full state honours.